Leaflet/Leaflet.draw/README.md

 ### Control.Draw

-These options make up the root object that is used when initializing the Leaflet.draw control.
+These options make up the root object that is used when initialising the Leaflet.draw control.

 | Option | Type | Default | Description
 | --- | --- | --- | ---